 - 4. Proof of having lived in the UK – a document showing your name and address of residence, for example, a utility bill.

 - 6. CERFA form 10073

 When moving to a secondary residence in France at present there is no exemption.
-Duties and taxes will have to be paid on the value of the household effects being imported. *We’re currently lobbying our MP and our trade Association to scrap this ridiculous piece of legislation which in effect taxes an individual/household when moving their own belongings which have no commercial value and are not for re-sale.
+Duties and taxes may be levied by the French authorities on the value of the household effects being imported.